raehat/autopilot-hyperlane/README.md

 # HOW TO RUN ON LOCAL MACHINE

 1) copy the git url
-2) open terminal and tyoe
+2) open terminal and type

    ```
    git clone <git-repo-url>
    cd autopilot-hyperlane